 - Off-Market Options: Through their industry connections, tenant rep brokers may also have information on spaces that are not on the market yet, as well as companies that are attempting to sublease some or all of their space.

-Not only do tenant reps have resources to find you all the options available, they will take the time to cull through the list and present to you the options that best suit your needs.
+Not only do tenant reps have the resources to find you all the options available, but they will also take the time to cull through the list and present to you the options that best suit your needs.

 3. The space you want might not be the space you need

 Even if you are successful at getting your phone calls returned and finding available space through online searches, the challenges do not stop there if you choose to go through this process alone.

 It is important to begin the site selection process with a needs assessment.
 Does your vision match up with what you need?
 A tenant rep broker will ask you the necessary questions and run the preliminary analysis to help you determine exactly what you need in your new office space, factoring in of course your desired budget.